World Darts Championship 2026: Schedule, fixtures and results from Alexandra Palace with Luke Littler, Beau Greaves, Michael van Gerwen in action

 Round One Losers: £15,000

 Who will win the Paddy Power World Darts Championship?
-Watch every match exclusively live from December 11 to January 3 on Sky Sports' dedicated darts channel (Sky channel 407 from December 10).
+Watch every match exclusively live all the way through until Saturday January 3 on Sky Sports' dedicated darts channel (Sky channel 407).
 Stream darts and more top sport with NOW.